 Council Member Alberto Torres, Jr. is a native Laredoan and lifelong resident of District 4.
-The son of Mexican immigrants, Torres is the product of the Laredo public schools system—having graduated from Martin High School, and attended Laredo Community College.
+The son of Mexican immigrants, Torres is the product of the Laredo Independent School District public school system and attended Laredo Community College.
 He holds a Bachelor of Arts in Political Science and a Master in Public Administration from Texas A&M International University.

 In 2015, he was appointed to serve as Webb County Democratic Party Chair becoming the youngest County Chair in Webb County’s history.
 He was then elected to the countywide party office in the March 2016 Democratic primary and re-elected in the 2018 elections.

 In December of 2016, Torres was elected to the Laredo City Council to represent the constituents of District 4.
 Torres is a firm believer of integrity, accountability, communication and fairness—all being key to operating a successful municipality.
 Councilmember Torres’ priority is to fight to ensure that the decisions made on council are made for the right reasons and for the benefit of all, not just for a privileged few.